swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 Note that the F# function is still strongly typed with a generic type.
 It does *not* take a parameter of type `Object`.
 This strong typing is desirable so that when functions are composed together, type safety is still maintained.

-Here’s the same function being used with an int, a float and a string
+Here's the same function being used with an int, a float and a string

 {% highlight fsharp %}
 onAStick 22